Skip to content

 A DLP solution scans, detects, monitors, and protects proprietary data to prevent unauthorized access, sharing, or leaks.
 It works by discovering and classifying sensitive data across endpoints, networks, and cloud environments.

-Your organization defines policies and rules that the system enforces to control data handling.
+Using the data category, your organization defines policies and rules that the system enforces to control data handling.
 The data leakage prevention software compares data against this list of rules.

 For example, you could create policies based on the content of messages.
 If your company has confidential information about its clients, you could block certain words like “client” or “confidential.”
+You might have rules to prevent unauthorized data transfers to stop the leakage of sensitive data.
+The DLP tool monitors your systems and network to see if someone tries to transfer a document that’s been classified as sensitive.
+If they do, the process is stopped and an alert is sent out to the security team.

 Once you’ve created some policies for your DLP, it will work behind the scenes.
 It’ll use your rules to identify any unauthorized transmissions or storage of sensitive information and prevent them from happening.

 The solution also continuously monitors data in use, in motion, and at rest, detecting and flagging policy violations.
 Automated responses, such as blocking transfers or encrypting data, help mitigate risks.
+Your DLP solution also provides alerts, reports, and auditing capabilities to ensure regulatory compliance and policy adherence.

 Types of Data Loss Prevention Strategies

-Here are the three primary types:
+Here are the three primary types of DLP solutions:

 Network DLP